What Are the Healthiest Oils to Cook With? You May Be Surprised

 Oils that have the highest smoke points-- meaning 400 degrees F and higher -- include avocado oil (refined), almond oil, corn oil, canola oil, grapeseed oil, peanut oil, safflower oil, sesame oil, and sunflower oil.
 These oils are better suited for cooking at higher temperatures, since nutrients and phytochemicals found in unrefined oils are destroyed when oil gets overheated, and burning the oil can also create harmful free radicals.
 (The whole point of eating plant-based is to increase our anti-oxidants, fiber, and nutrients in our food so this is anathema to the purpose of going plant-based in the first place.)
 So the higher the smoke point, the more nutrients you get from the oil and the fewer carcinogens in your food.

 Another key to choosing oils?
 The amount of omega-6s and omega-3s.
 “We need to be cognizant of the amount of omega-6 rich foods we’re consuming because the ratio of omega-6 rich foods that we’re consuming compared to omega-3 is very important,” she says.
 “Fortunately, omega-6 can already be found in abundance in our current food system," McNeill says.
-Because of that, most people only need to focus on consuming more omega-3 rich foods, such as flaxseed oil, and chia seeds, walnuts, and algal oil.
-They can actually eat fewer omega-6 rich foods, such as soybeans, corn, safflower and sunflower oils, nuts and seeds and of course meat, poultry, fish and eggs.
+Because of that, most people only need to focus on consuming more omega-3-rich foods, such as flaxseed oil, chia seeds, walnuts, and algal oil.
+They can actually eat fewer omega-6-rich foods, such as soybeans, corn, safflower and sunflower oils, nuts and seeds, and of course meat, poultry, fish, and eggs.

-Palm oil, which has a high smoke point, has high saturated fat content and is controversial since while it may be healthy for your brain it may not be healthy for your heart.
-Our best advice: steer clear of it unless it's in small quantities.
-Of course, it's also known to be a great moisturizer when used in your hair!
+Palm oil, which has a high smoke point, has a high saturated fat content and is controversial since while it may be healthy for your brain it may not be healthy for your heart.
+Our best advice: Steer clear of it unless it's in small quantities.

 Factoring in both the smoke point and the goal of increasing the amount of omega-3s in your diet, there’s always one oil McNeill suggests reaching for first: Avocado oil, which is loaded with healthy fats.
 “It can be sautéed or roasted, and has a neutral taste, which is important for cooking,” she says.
 Also great choices?
 “Almond oil, light olive oil (not extra-virgin), and coconut oil.”